FAQs

 What if all my blood work is normal?

+Standard lab ranges are often wide and are aimed at identifying medical pathology for the average person.
+Functional lab ranges are often narrower and focus on the levels that decrease function and health before pathology develops.
 Even when standard labs look “normal,” there can still be functional imbalances in the body that create symptoms.
 We look deeper to assess how your systems are working together and address issues before they progress into more serious problems.

 Do you take insurance?